myIR, payments and more

 If you and your PIE's 2017 tax year both ended 31 March 2017, you would include your PIE income in your 2017 IR4.

 Changes to your investment and your tax liability

 Changing the class of your investment

-If the investor withdraws from a investor class and reinvests the funds in another investor class of the same PIE, then the PIE can treat the change of class as a partial withdrawal and calculate tax at that time.
+If you withdraw from an investor class and reinvest the funds in another investor class of the same PIE, the PIE can treat the change of class as a partial withdrawal and calculate tax at that time.